Power Pages Portals

 Learn how to install KeyNamics within your Power Pages Portal.

-After KeyNamics has been fully navigate to your Power Pages portals URL.
+After KeyNamics has been fully configured & installed navigate to your Power Pages portals URL.

 If you are the portal administrator you can visit https://make.powerapps.com/ and click "Apps" on the left.
 You should see your portal application listed and you can browse to the portal as shown below...